Gain access to cutting-edge spine treatments from premier surgery centers in Florida. Consult with a spine and orthopedic expert today.

 What Happens During a Posterior Cervical Fusion with Instrumentation Surgery?

-During a posterior cervical fusion with instrumentation procedure, the doctor will replace damaged, degenerated discs in the affected area with bone grafts.
 To help stabilize the spine and promote fusion, the surgeon then uses rods, screws, cages, and plates, usually made of titanium or other biocompatible materials that are well tolerated by the body.
+This process, known as posterior fusion, ensures proper immobilization and enhances the healing process.

 These devices hold the vertebrae in place while the bone grafts heal.
 After the bone grafts and instrumentation have been placed, the surgeon closes up the incision and covers it with a sterile dressing.
 Patients are then taken to a recovery room, where they’re closely monitored to ensure a seamless recovery.